3-Round-Stones/callimachus/README.txt

 in the bin/ directory to start the server.
 The server will serve files from the webapps directory that have a known file extension.

+On Mac and Linux run:
+ $ chmod a+x bin/*
+ $ bin/callimachus-start.sh

+On Windows run:
+ # bin/callimachus-start.bat

 If you want to check out the source code, see the directions at: http://code.google.com/p/callimachus/source/checkout Once you have the source code checked out, you can execute 'ant run' from a